isomerpages/imda-pixel/_success-stories/Testimonials.md

 <table>
 	<td style="border: 15px solid #F1F1F1; width:100%; text-align: center;">
-				<br><span style="font-size:1.em; line-height:1em; color:grey"> IMDA Pixel Team was instrumental in matching Myloh with Chemistry, who designed the Myloh UIUX and engagement journey.
+				<br><span style="font-size:1.em; line-height:1em; color:grey"> IMDA PIXEL Team was instrumental in matching Myloh with Chemistry, who designed the Myloh UIUX and engagement journey.
 We are grateful that the collaboration resulted in being recognised by Fast Company as one of the best wellness design in 2022, and impacting thousands of lives!</span>
 	<br><br>
 		<b>Steve Loh<br>Founder, Myloh.co</b>
 		</td>